network-science-lab/infmax-simulator-icm-mln/README.md

 ├── _output                 -> a directory where we recommend to save results ├── env                     -> a definition of the runtime environment
 ├── src
-│   ├── generators          -> scripts to generate SPs according to provided configs │   └── icm                 -> implementations of the ICM adapted to multilayer networks ├── README.md
+│   ├── evaluators          -> scripts to evaluate performance of infmax methods │   ├── generators          -> scripts to generate SPs according to provided configs │   └── icm                 -> implementations of the ICM adapted to multilayer networks ├── README.md